 Fibroblasts are mesenchymal cells derived from the embryonic mesoderm.
-They have been extensively used for a wide range of cellular and molecular studies as they are one of easiest types of cells to grow in culture.
+They have been extensively used for a wide range of cellular and molecular studies as they are one of the easiest types of cells to grow in culture.
 Their durability also makes them amenable to a wide variety of manipulations ranging from studies employing gene transfection to microinjection.
-There is evidence that fibroblasts in various parts of the body are intrinsically different [1].
-Fibroblasts within tissues are exposed to a dynamic mechanical environment, which influences the structure integrity of both healthy and healing soft tissue.
-Fibroblasts secrete a non-rigid extracellular matrix that is rich in type I and/or type III collagen [2].
-Fibroblasts are responsible for much of the synthesis of extracellular matrix in connective tissues and play a major role in wound healing.
-Many diseases are associated with fibroblasts, either because fibroblasts are implicated in their etiology or because of the fibrosis that accompanies damage to other cell types in tissues.
+Fibroblasts within tissues are exposed to a dynamic mechnical environment, which influences the structural integrity of both healthy and healing soft tissue.
+Fibroblasts secrete a non-rigid extracellular matrix which is rich in type I and/or type III collagen [1].
+There is evidence showing that fibroblasts in various parts of the body are intrinsically different and display different regulatory functions on surrounding cells [2].
+For example, splenic fibroblasts have been shown to regulate the development of NK cells from blood progenitors through the expression of bioactive IL-15 [3].

-HTF from ScienCell Research Laboratories are isolated from human tonsils.
-HTF are cryopreserved at passage one and delivered frozen.
+HSF from ScienCell Research Laboratories are isolated from human spleen tissue.
+HSF are cryopreserved at P0 and delivered frozen.
 Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
-HTF are characterized by their spindle morphology and immunofluorescence with antibodies specific to fibronectin.
-HTF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
-HTF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HSF are characterized by their spindle morphology and immunofluorescence with antibodies specific to fibronectin.
+HSF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HSF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.